 Recognising the impact that investment in mineral exploration and mining can have on the socio-economic situation of a region, the government of Norway recently initiated MINN programme (Mineral resources in North Norway).
 The goal of this program is to enhance the geological information that is relevant to an assessment of the mineral potential of the three northernmost counties.
 The airborne geophysical surveys - helicopter borne and fixed wingare important integral part of MINN program.
-The airborne survey results reported herein amount to 5218 line-km flown over the Rombaken survey area.
+The airborne survey results reported herein amount to 3680 line-km flown over the Mauken survey area.

 The objective of the airborne geophysical survey was to obtain a dense high-resolution aeromagnetic, electromagnetic and radiometric data over the survey area.
 This data is required for the enhancement of a general understanding of the regional geology of the area.
 In this regard, the data can also be used to map contacts and structural features within the property.
-It also allows to better define the potential of known zones of mineralization, their geological settings and identify new areas of interest.
+It also allows to better define the potential of known zones of mineralization, their geological settings, and identify new areas of interest.

-The survey incorporated the use of a Hummingbird[TM] five-frequency electromagnetic system supplemented by a high-sensitivity cesium magnetometer, spectrometer and radar altimeter.
-A GPS navigation computer system with flight path indicators ensured accurate positioning of the geophysical data with respect to the World Geodetic System 1984 geodetic datum (WGS-84).
+The survey incorporated the use of a HummingbirdTM five-frequency electromagnetic system supplemented by a high-sensitivity cesium magnetometer, gamma ray spectrometer, barometric altimeter and laser altimeter.
+A combined GPS/GLONASS navigation computer system with flight path indicators ensured accurate positioning of the geophysical data with respect to the World Geodetic System 1984 geodetic datum (WGS-84).